charleshauser/data_science/README.md

 <p><h2><strong>To clone forked or new repository:</strong></h1></p>
 <p>
-*You have to be on the desired directory within your file system in order to clone the repo where you want it.
-You can do this using the cd command (change directory) on your terminal (on Mac) or Git Bash (on Windows) to switch to a desired  directory if it is  immediately within or “before” the directory you are working on*
+*The command below clones the forked or new online repository directly on the directory specified by the pwd command output.
+To change to a desired directory where you want to clone the repository, use the cd command (change directory) on your terminal (on Mac) or Git Bash (on Windows) to switch to a desired  directory if it is immediately above or below in the hierarchy of the directory you are working on.
+Otherwise, you need to specify the full path of the directory you want to "cd" to.*
 </p>

 <p>git clone [URL]</p>